-In this section, the agency will describe the changes in their business environment that will require or mandate changes to the agencys current IT investments.
-These are requirements and mandates from external sources, such as other agencies or business partners, the agencys customer base, product and service providers, or new federal or
+In this section, the agency will describe the changes in their business environment that will require or mandate changes to the agency's current IT investments.
+These are requirements and mandates from external sources, such as other agencies or business partners, the agency's customer base, product and service providers, or new federal or state legislation or regulations.
+The agency must identify the business value of the change, any important deadlines that must be met, and the consequences if the deadlines are not met.
+In your discussion, be sure to note whether the proposed enhancements are funded or not.
+If the agency's existing current IT investments will not need enhancement due to requirements or mandates from external sources in the foreseeable future, the agency should enter the following text rather than leave the Factors Impacting the Current IT section blank

-For each mandated change, summarize your agencys response from your Agency Strategic Plan, and is it the opinion of agency IT leadership that the IT portion of the response is adequately funded?
+For each mandated change, summarize your agency's response from your Agency Strategic Plan, and is it the opinion of agency IT leadership that the IT portion of the response is adequately funded?